ng8165/EssayGrader/README.md

 ### Database

 I am using [MongoDB](https://www.mongodb.com/) and [Mongoose](https://mongoosejs.com/) to allow the backend to communicate with the database.
 I have written various functions to communicate with the database (see `server/utils/database.ts`).
-Each collection (called a `grade`) is stored in the `essay-grader` database.
+The documents are stored in a collection called an `essay`, which is stored in the `essay-grader` database.
 Each document stores:

 - `name` (string):  the student’s name
 - `score` (number): the essay score